Father-of-three killed in Cork hit-and-run is named

 Gardaí had mounted a protective cordon and put diversions in place when one of the gardaí noticed a vehicle with a damaged windscreen and spoke to the driver whom they then arrested in relation to the death.

-The man, who is in his 60s and from Cork city, was taken to Togher Garda station where he is currently being detained under Section 4 of the Criminal Justice Act, 1984 for questioning about the hit-and-run.
+The man, who is in his 60s and from Cork city, was taken to Togher Garda station for questioning about the hit-and-run.
+He was released without charge on Saturday evening.

-Gardaí contacted the office of the State pathologist and the body of the deceased was removed to Cork University Hospital where deputy State pathologist Dr Michael Curtis will begin a postmortem at 2pm.
+Gardaí contacted the office of the State pathologist and the body of the deceased was removed to Cork University Hospital where deputy State pathologist Dr Michael Curtis will carry out a postmortem.

 Gardaí closed off the road and put diversions in place to allow a Garda forensic crash investigator examine the scene and it is expected that the road will remain close for much of the day.